MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-overview.md

     Alternatively, if you only want to bypass FIPS and make the activity runs succeed, take the following steps:

     1. Open the folder where the gateway is installed.
-The path is usually *"C:\Program Files\On-premises data gateway\FabricIntegrationRuntime\5.0\Shared\"*.
+The path is usually *"C:\Program Files\on-premises data gateway\FabricIntegrationRuntime\5.0\Shared\"*.

     2. Open the *fabricworker.exe.config* file and then, at the end of the `<runtime>` section, add `<enforceFIPSPolicy enabled="false"/>`, as shown here: